Music

 concerts a year, and some of those would get cancelled for weather or

-below.
-I sight-read piano and trumpet arrangements
+well as I think I should.
+I occasionally sight-read piano and trumpet

 (pop and

-youtube recordings, or
+Youtube recordings, or

 playing along to Jamie Aebersold, or Band-in-a-Box